KHZ-INTL/blog/_posts/2017-12-17-crackme-writeup-snd-01.markdown

 ##### Tl;dr:
 Summary:

 The licensing algorithm checks the Keyfile.dat file for a valid license key.
-It is possible to pass the licensing check as long as the license key complies with the following conditions:
+It is possible to pass the licensing check if the license key complies with the following conditions:
 + The length of the license key should be at least 16 bytes long (16 letters).
 + Should contain a minimum of 8 47h(hex) or "G"s, before any zeroes in the license key.

-The following license key would pass the licensing check: "GGGGGGGGGG000000".
+The following license key should pass the licensing check: "GGGGGGGGGG000000".

 The license validation algorithm is something like (psudo python):